w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 mirrored to all parachains so that each parachain has its own treasury.
 At the time of writing, on Subscan the treasury address has assets or on-chain data on 29 networks.

-Different type of system accounts include:
+Different type of system accounts also include:

-- `py/cfund` crowdloans where X is the crowdloan number
+- `py/cfund` for crowdloans

-- `para:X` for parathreads where X is the parathread number
+- `X` for parathreads where X is the parathread number

 - `Pool#X` for nomination pools where X is pool ID